petarov/CraftyMouseFace/README.md

 Demos are located in the [demos](https://github.com/petarov/CraftyMouseFace/tree/master/demos) folder.
 There are currently two demos:
   * Demo1: Move sprite around the screen and shoot.
 Sprite faces mouse cursor position when moving.
   * Demo2: Move sprite around the screen and shoot.
-Sprite rotates when mouse cursor position changes.
+Sprite rotates to face the mouse cursor.

 Demo2 is using a handy component called [CraftyEntityBoxOverlays](https://github.com/towbi/CraftyEntityBoxOverlays) to display entity collision and rotation boxes.